Cincinnati Bengals vs. Cleveland Browns NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Bengals stats and trends

-- Cincinnati has played eight games, with four wins against the spread.
+- Cincinnati has four wins against the spread in eight games this year.

-- The Bengals have been favored by 2.5 points or more three times this season and covered the spread in one of them.
+- This season, the Bengals have just one ATS win in three games as a favorite of 2.5 points or more.

 - Cincinnati's games this year have gone over the point total in 37.5% of its opportunities (three times in eight games with a set point total).

-- When Cincinnati scores more than 22.5 points, it is 4-2 against the spread and 5-1 overall.
+- Cincinnati is 4-2 against the spread and 5-1 overall this season when the team notches more than 22.5 points.

-- In games that Cincinnati churns out over 304.9 yards, the team is 3-3 against the spread and 4-2 overall.
+- Cincinnati is 3-3 against the spread and 4-2 overall when the team picks up more than 304.9 yards.

-- The Bengals have turned the ball over five more times (10 total) than the Browns have forced a turnover (5) this season.
+- This year, the Bengals have turned the ball over 10 times, five more than the Browns' takeaways (5).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cincinnati's matchup with the Browns.